logo

 Can an online master’s in counseling qualify me for a counseling license?

-In many cases, an online master’s in counseling offers the same qualifications for licensure as its on-campus counterparts.
-The key is ensuring that the courses that you take are those that are required by your state for licensure in your desired practice area.
+Yes, an online master’s in counseling can qualify graduates for a counseling license, so long as you meet the course and experience requirements set by your state for licensure in your desired practice area.
 Be sure to check with your state’s licensing board for detailed requirements.
+Even online programs must include a supervised clinical internship to meet licensure requirements.
+You can work with faculty to find a placement that will work for you and still satisfy these requirements.
 Learn more on our guide to earning a master’s in mental health counseling online.
 You can also visit our guide to counselor licensing for an overview.

 How long is a master’s in counseling?

-Most master’s in counseling programs, especially those that are designed to lead to licensure, require two years to complete with full-time study.
+Most master’s in counseling programs, especially those designed to lead to licensure, require a minimum of two years of full-time study to complete.
 Since a master’s program must cover both theory and practice while preparing graduates to work in a position of trust with individuals who are often at-risk, such programs are typically around 60 credit hours in length.
-It is possible to find programs that are shorter, but you must be sure to check whether a shorter program will meet licensing requirements in your state.
+It is possible to find shorter programs, but you must be sure to check whether a shorter program will meet licensing requirements in your state.

 How much does a master’s in counseling program cost?

 As a two-year graduate program, a master’s in counseling can be significantly more expensive than an undergraduate degree as graduate tuition tends to be higher per credit hour.
 However, many schools offer financial aid based on need and/or academic talent.
 Schools may also offer graduate assistantships that provide discounted tuition or a stipend in return for research and tutoring work during the school year.
-As you evaluate programs, be sure to look into options such as these that can reduce the cost of attendance.
+As you evaluate programs, be sure to look into the options available to reduce the cost of attendance.

 What are the requirements for a master’s in counseling?